-At this time you may also select your directory default preferences by selecting Preferences in the Edi† menu.
+You may select your directory default preferences by selecting Preferences in the Edi† menu.
 These defaults avoid having to enter a directory path each time.

 The Default session directory is where you will find the session files created by Architect.
 The Default image directory is where the target system images are created.
 The Default VM directory and the Default ISO directory are the directories where, respectively, the virtual machine images and the disc installer ISO images are saved.